 In my case study example, the template – and it clearly is a template and not in any way customized – looks like someone has slapped a logo on top of "just something" they found that looked good at the time.
 The logo is lost in the header, the spacing looks like the logo was edited to fit the template header and not the other way around.

 Content and conversion strategy is another key area around using a template – or your design process.
 Clicking through from one area to another, does the user feel the continuity?
 Do they feel that there is a next step to take action or continue their reading and experience of your brand and expertise?
 Are the images and icons consistent, well edited, conveying that same continuity?
-There's nothing worse that clicking through to the next page only to find that you have no idea if you're in the right place.
+There's nothing worse than clicking through to the next page only to find that you have no idea if you're in the right place.
 "Why am I here?".
 "Is this the right thing?".

 Remember, just because the title might suggest supposed continuity doesn't mean the user will feel it.
 Just because you're reusing the template's content layout doesn't mean that it makes sense for your business or your users.